Amazing September 20, 2016 By BrwnSgr

 As an author, life coach, advocate and mentor to those suffering from the web of confusion and self sabotage codependent thinking is–I make it a point to read as much information as I can by others who share my same mission in life . . .
 Darlene Lancer’s approach is quite thorough and I believe deals head on with the topic of shame that in many ways causes beings to stay stuck in the negative loops codependent thinking is.
 As Darlene breaks the concepts down, the reader begins to soften its hate towards the innocent Self–and in so doing–Darlene is able to send her healing intent directly to the heart of her reader right where the healing journey must begin.
 GOOD JOB DARLENE!!!!
 Namaste…

-This books points out (shame) many forms.
+This book points out (shame) many forms.
 The author also gives you some guidelines as to how to reduce this saboteur.
 Plainly written and easily understood.
 An excellent book.
 I highly recommend it.

 As a “self-help” author and addiction specialist, I always appreciate when a book this clear and useful comes along.
 Kudo’s to the author for capturing the struggle of so many who give away their love with little but pain in return.

-So what can I say about this book?
 It is well thought out, insightful and often quite disturbing.
 I say disturbing as the revelation of personal truths can sometimes be hard to take.
-There is another book by Darlene Lancer, that I would recommend before this one.
-Codependency for Dummies, which I found more structured and to my liking.
+Another book by Darlene Lancer that I would recommend before this one, Codependency for Dummies, which I found more structured and to my liking.
 Make no mistake, however, this book will enlighten you on parts of yourself you didn’t know existed.
 It will explain why things go wrong in all areas of your life and what you can do to correct them.
 In summation, if you want a book to help you understand codependency, Darlene Lancer is the author for you.

-5.0 out of 5 stars A Life Changing Liberating Book April 21, 2015 By Chartered Psychologist (England)
+A Life-Changing Liberating Book April 21, 2015 By Chartered Psychologist (England)

 I recently found this brilliant book by Darlene Lancer and quickly realized it is probably the best ‘self-help’ book I have ever read, recommended or used (over a period of 40 years as a Psychologist).
 Both content and process are spot on and it is also a very readable and useful book.
 It covers the shame experience and escaping shame…Darlene explains the concrete steps we can all take to let go of shame and live a more fulfilled and zestful life.
-Whether you are a mental health practitioner or an individual looking to live a more fulfilling life this book can help you heal shame and codependency.
-I agree with Darlene that this is potentially one of the most liberating things you will ever do.
-This is a life changing book which everyone should read.
+Whether you are a mental health practitioner or an individual looking to live a more fulfilling life this book can help you heal shame and codependency… This is a life changing book which everyone should read.
 This is likely to be the best money you have ever spent.